moom825/Discord-RAT-2.0/README.md

 --> !screenshot = Get the screenshot of the user's current screen --> !exit = Exit program
---> !kill = Kill a session or all sessions / Syntax = "!kill session-3" or "!kill all" --> !uacbypass = attempt to bypass uac to gain admin by using fod helper --> !shutdown = shutdown computer
+--> !kill = Kill a session or all sessions / Syntax = "!kill session-3" or "!kill all" --> !uacbypass = attempt to bypass uac to gain admin by using windir and slui --> !shutdown = shutdown computer
 --> !restart = restart computer
 --> !logoff = log off current user